-Today my father-in-law leaves for a 35 day cruise around the Pacific Islands.
-It will be nice to have the tiny flat, our temporary accommodation, to ourselves.
+Today my father-in-law leaves for a 35-day cruise around the Pacific Islands.
+It will be nice to have a tiny flat, our temporary accommodation, to ourselves.
 I’ll be able to do my Yoga again and work without disruption.
 Maybe I’ll even get some time alone – what a treat that would be.

 This week also marks our first free week in quite some time

 On Friday, Simon and I finished our Mechanical Engineering course on ancillary boats items.
-We took apart a starter motor, alternator, gear box, water pump, fridge motor, air condition unit and water maker.
-I learned about AC and DC and felt enlightened by all my new found knowlege.
+We took apart a starter motor, alternator, gearbox, water pump, fridge motor, air condition unit, and water maker.
+I learned about AC and DC and felt enlightened by all my new-found knowledge.
 I probably went a bit overboard, but I started referring to myself as ‘Chief’ as I will be the chief engineer on our boat.

 Making the decision to spend 5 days in a classroom and pay a substantial amount of money was a hard decision to make.
 Especially after we’ve already shelled out for an engine and first air course.
 However, when the class ended my husband and I agreed that it was money well worth spent.
 I’m positive we’ll get our money back within a year at the most.
 We’ll be able to service the various engines and motors on the boat!
 Furthermore, we’ll be less likely to be conned.

 What else has been going on?

 Well, we’ve successfully changed our boats name from Pear Fisher to Britican (BRITish and amerICAN) as a tribute to Simon’s country (England) and mine (America).
 We knew what name we wanted on our dream boat several years ago.
 Hubby and I would talk about Britican not really knowing what size or style she would be.
 Actually renaming her is a massive stake in the ground towards our dream becoming reality.
 Renaming her was an easy paper exercise.